A nonparametric doubly robust test for a continuous treatment effect: Introduction

 We develop our test statistic based on that of \cite{Hardle:1993ih} which is a smoothness-based test in the non-causal setting; this allows us to develop a test that has power in all directions, and to develop a test that is doubly robust.

 One of the difficulties in smoothness-based testing is the issue of bias.
-Nonparametric smoothness-based estimates generally have nontrivial bias which must be accounted for and the estimation of which entails complications; in the testing setting, the asymptotic distributions of many test statistics have the property that their bias (mean) is of a larger order of magnitude than their variance.
-One result of this for us is that it makes the asymptotically negligible error terms in the analysis of our test statistic (in the causal setting of the current paper) much more complicated than they would otherwise be; it turns out that the large bias of the main term gets multiplied by other error terms (after expanding a square) and this leads to mathematical difficulties.
+Nonparametric smoothness-based estimates generally have nontrivial bias which must be accounted for and the estimation of which entails complications.
+In our particular testing setting, actually there is no bias under the null (since our null hyptohesis is the class of constant functions), so bias is not a major issue in the usual way.
+The bias will affect the estimator under the alternative and so will affect the power.
+A related issue is that in nonparametric testing, the asymptotic distributions of many test statistics have the property that their bias (mean) is of a larger order of magnitude than their variance.
+One consequence of this for us is that it makes the asymptotically negligible error terms in the analysis of our test statistic (in the causal setting of the current paper) much more complicated than they would otherwise be; it turns out that the large bias of the main term gets multiplied by other error terms (after expanding a square) and this requires extra mathematical analysis.